Learning how to prevent a second stroke is all about awareness and action.

 Certain nutrients can help prevent a second stroke.
 We recommend getting all your nutrients from food, but sometimes supplements can help fill in the gap when we need some extra help.

-The top 3 vitamins for stroke recovery are CoQ10, vitamin B3, and fish oil.
+Some of the top vitamins for stroke recovery are CoQ10, vitamin B3, and fish oil.
 Before you go buy any supplements, check with your doctor (it could interact with medication you’re taking) and see if you can get them from foods first.

 You can find CoQ10 in beef, broccoli, and spinach while vitamin B3 can be found in tuna, chicken, and salmon.
 Fish oil can be found in, well, fish – especially fatty fish like salmon (which is MIND diet approved!).